pranavkhatale/Keil-uVision5-Microcontroller-8051-Experiments/README.md

 4. Logical operations : AND, OR, XOR & NOT of 45H and 67H, store the result from 20H
 5. Find the smallest & largest number in a given array starting from 5000H memory location and stored the result in 60H memory location
 6. Sort a given array in Ascendng & Descending order
+7. Display "INDIA" in ROM space strating at 250H also transfer the bytes into RAM location starting at 40H